Myxedema pretibiales E03.8

 This section has been translated automatically.

-The epidermis is slightly acanthotic; orthokeratotic or orthohyperkeratotic keratinization.
-Massive mucin deposits in the middle and deep dermis; these appear in HE section as optically empty spaces (fixation artefact), between collagenous fibre bundles which are pushed apart (detection of the mucin is best achieved with the alcian blue stain).
+Epidermis is slightly acanthotic; orthokeratotic or orthohyperkeratotic keratinization.
+Massive mucin depots in the middle and deep dermis; these appear as optically empty spaces (fixation artifact) in HE section, between collagenous fiber bundles that have been pushed apart (detection of mucin is best achieved in Alcian blue staining).
 Fibroblasts only slightly increased.
 Low diffuse or perivascular lymphocytic infiltrate.
+In isolated cases, changes reminiscent of a spindle cell lipoma are found (Bolton E et al 2022).

 Therapy